Idle thoughts have a habit of turning into articles.

 Do check out some of the recent scribblings at

 Herewith, a sample or two::

 Up the Rovers!

 The last time I went to a football match was in 1974.
 I took my son, a nine-year-old Portsmouth fan, to Fratton Park to watch his favourite team and since then, the shenanigans in the soccer world have passed me by.
-It seems all the more bizarre therefore, that forty-two years later I find myself dipping my toe into that ocean of sado-masochism known as being a football fan.
+Suddenly, forty-two years later I find myself dipping my toe into that ocean of masochism known as being a football fan.

 Since 2010, something has happened.
 A whirlwind with a mission and money in his pocket came along and transformed them into something that past fans would not recognise.
 Present fans are still scratching their heads and wondering what the hell happened, still adjusting to the fact they have become the only VEGAN football club in the country.

 There is much more.
 Forest Green green, so green that solar panels on the stadium roof power the robot lawnmower that cuts the 100% organic pitch.
 So green that rain is stored beneath the turf and then recycled to keep the grass – green.

 So who is this Svengali who has transformed a struggling collection of players into a team that everyone is talking about?
 His name is Dale Vince and I imagine him as a sort of love child between Caroline Lucas and Jeremy Corbyn, with a good dose of Sir Alan Sugar thrown in.

 Dale Vince is one of those phenomena with drive and a steamroller of a personality that manages to change the unchangeable.
 Ever the rebel, as a youth he took to the roads, a New Age traveller in an ageing van that was even then powered by a wind turbine.
 His CV will report him protesting at Molesworth peace camp, rallying the troops at Stonehenge, with fire in his belly and the Garden of Eden in his soul.